Abhinav000000/HUMAN-FOLLOW-BOT/README.md

 Components Used:

-Arduino UNO X 1
+Arduino UNO,
-IR Sensor X 3
+IR Sensor
-Ultrasonic Sensor X 1
+Ultrasonic Sensor,
-12V geared Motor X 2
+12V geared Motor,
-Breadboard X 1
+Breadboard,
-Castor Wheel X 1
+Castor Wheel,
-Metal Chasis X 1
+Metal Chasis,
-Wheels X 2
+Wheels,
-9V Battery X 1
+9V Battery,
-Misc.(Jumper wires, tapes, basic tools, etc.)
+Jumper wires

+PROCEDURE-
+  1)Connect all components and place 2 ir sensor and 1 ultrasonic sensor at the front and 1 ir sensor at the back.
+  2)upload the code and power the components.

+  Your project is ready